n0t1me/Powershell-in-a-month-of-lunches/ch6.md

 1. Create two similar, but different, text files.
 Try comparing them by using Diff.
 Run something like this: Diff -reference (Get-Content File1.txt) -difference (Get-Content File2.txt).
-If the files have only one line of text that�s different, the command should work.
+If the files have only one line of text that's different, the command should work.

 ```
 diff (cat .\test) (cat .\test2)